moonrepo/setup-rust/README.md

     channel: '1.65.0'
 ```

-### Profile and components
+### Profile, components, and targets

-Furthermore, this action supports rustup profiles and components, which can be configured with the
+Furthermore, this action supports rustup profiles, components, and targets, which can be configured
-`profile` and `components` inputs respectively.
-When not defined, profile defaults to `minimal`.
+with the `profile`, `components`, and `targets` inputs respectively.
+When not defined, profile
+defaults to `minimal`.

 ```yaml
 - uses: moonrepo/setup-rust@v0